Home

 • Who will use this system?
 What will people in these roles do with the product?

 • Does it provide {specific essential features to you and your organization}?
 Could you show me around?
 (Our must-have features and the criteria mentioned in this buyer guide could be an excellent place to start.
-But don’t forget to consult with your team to discuss what you need and want from the software).
+But don’t forget to consult with your hiring team to discuss what you need and want from the software).

 • How much will the system cost?
 Are there any additional costs in addition to the subscription fees?